 - 1 sprig fresh thyme

-- 1/2 tsp sea salt
+- ½ tsp sea salt

-- 1/2 tsp cracked black pepper
+- ½ tsp cracked black pepper

-- 4 tsp extra virgin olive oil for garnish
+- 4 tsp extra virgin olive oil, for garnish

-- 1 tbsp fresh thyme for garnish
+- 1 tbsp fresh thyme, for garnish

-- 2 tbsp chopped pecans for garnish
+- 2 tbsp chopped pecans, for garnish

-Preheat the oven to 425*.
-Peel and slice the carrots, and toss in the avocado oil.
-Spread the carrot slices onto a baking sheet.
-Roast, flipping once, for 20 minutes until soft and caramelized.
+- Peel and slice the carrots, then toss in one tablespoon of oil.
+Spread the carrot slices evenly onto a baking sheet.
+Roast, flipping once halfway through, for 20-25 minutes until soft and caramelized.

-Transfer the roasted carrots to the dutch oven, and add enough broth to cover the vegetables by at least half an inch, and up to a full inch (about 4 cups).
+- Transfer the roasted carrots to the dutch oven, and add enough broth to cover the vegetables by at least half an inch, and up to a full inch (about 4 cups).
 Top with the thyme sprig and season with salt and pepper.